 “The person is a kind of good to which only love constitutes the proper and fully-mature relation” (emphasis added).

 For John Paul II, the commandment to love of the Gospel “brings out” the positive formulation of the personalistic norm.
 In a way, the personalistic norm (which we have developed philosophically) is contained and substantiates the commandment to love of the Gospel.

-This helped me understand that the ground of the commandment to love lies in a different system of values than the system of utilitarianism, one in which the value of the person is always higher.
+In this section of Love and Responsibility, John Paul II helped me understand that the ground of the commandment to love lies in a different system of values than the system of utilitarianism, “one in which the value of the person is always higher.”
 As John Paul II explains, this defines and commends a certain way of relating toward persons, an attitude that is in conformity with what the person is, and the value the person represents.
-This way of relating is honorable.
+He speaks of a way of relating that is honorable.

 John Paul II states about the relationship between honorableness and utility:

 “Honorableness is superior to utility alone (which is the focus of the principle of utilitarianism) even though it does not cancel utility, but only subordinates it: everything that is honorably useful in relation to the person is contained within the scope of the commandment to love.”